-Coding is now embedded in the math curriculum for Grades 1 to 9.
+Coding is now embedded in both the science and math curriculums for Grades 1 to 9.
 Coding encourages students to get involved in the STEAM sector - Science, Technology, Engineering, Arts and Mathematics - and prepares them for the workforce of tomorrow.